guillaumebrunerie/Chromiarch-OS/README.md

 * If something goes wrong and your computer does not want to boot, you’re almost screwed.
-You can either run recovery mode, but this will erase completely Arch and all your data (except Chrome OS’ data which is in the cloud), or build Chromium OS to have a bootable USB key and repair your computer from here (but building Chromium OS is complicated).
-You can also perhaps use prebuilt binaries, like Hexxeh’s builds, I guess it should work.
+You can either run recovery mode, but this will erase completely Arch and all your data (except Chrome OS’ data which is in the cloud), or build Chromium OS to have a bootable USB key and repair your computer from here (but building Chromium OS is difficult).
+You can also try prebuilt binaries, like Hexxeh’s builds, I guess it should work.

 Quick explanation
 -----------------